PAIDNetwork/did-dpki/draft-defined-did-paid-protocol/draft 1 did-paid.md

 *** TODO Define how to use digital signatures as routing mechanism using matrix algebra, routing  algos and typed data messages ***

-### Introducing did-dpki, a decentralized identity method for PAID network
+### Introducing did-paid, a decentralized identity method for PAID network

-*** TODO Define the problem and reason to create a customized did-dpki DID Method ***
+*** TODO Define the problem and reason to create a customized did-paid DID Method ***

 ### PAID Oracles, Incentivized Oracles and other constructs